 As I read what is to all intents a historical novel, it occurred to me that I would like to read a Boyle novel set now – in the post factual, Trump Vs Hilary world in which we find ourselves – but given that things seem more handcart to hell-like than ever before, what The Terranauts may well turn out to be is a new kind of science fiction.
-This may well be the best possible outcome.
-This time next January when President Trump has unleashed the first nuclear war, we’ll be swapping copies of this on the black market, reading to glean whatever we can in order to survive.
+This may well be the best possible outcome we can hope for.
+If President Trump does help unleash the first nuclear war, we’ll be swapping copies of this on the black market, reading to glean whatever we can in order to survive.
 Or maybe we’ll be fine and this will just be another great TC Boyle novel that lots and lots of people should read if they have any sense.

 Any Cop?: Another winner from TC.